How to make a mind-game film?

 Scholars noted that Nolan can be considered as part of an emerging group of filmmakers during the nineties who were drawn to experimental and alternative ways of storytelling.
 They noted that these filmmakers, although not part of a concerted and coherent film movement, were making films that were concerned with “unfamiliar forms of narration and narrative” (see Bordwell, 2002: Elsaesser, 2008; Simons, 2008).

-However these experimental strategies serves a larger purpose.
-By requiring the viewer to solve puzzles and work out problems in dramatic forms, these experimental strategies looks to upend and subvert the expectations of an increasingly literate audience.
-In other word, it is a strategy that serves to delight and surprise an increasingly blasé and unimpressed audience.
+However, these experimental strategies serve a larger purpose.
+By requiring the viewer to solve puzzles and work out problems in dramatic forms, these experimental strategies look to upend and subvert the expectations of an increasingly literate audience.
+In other words, it is a strategy that serves to delight and surprises an increasingly blasé and unimpressed audience.